MaStar Stellar Parameters

 The methods are:

-- JI: Derived using a neural network which models flux as a function of parameters and is trained on a combination of empirical MaStar spectra with ASPCAP parameters and the model spectra produced by Allende Prieto et al. (2018).
+1. JI: Derived using a neural network which models flux as a function of parameters and is trained on a combination of empirical MaStar spectra with ASPCAP parameters and the model spectra produced by Allende Prieto et al. (2018).
 This method also derives the microturbulence parameter.
-(Imig et al. in press)
+(Imig et al. 2022).
+This set does not change between v1 and v2 of the catalog.

-- YC: Full-spectrum fitting using both the BOSZ and MARCS model spectra without interpolation, with the result produced by Bayesian average and a flat prior based on Gaia color-magnitude diagram.
+4. YC: Full-spectrum fitting using both the BOSZ and MARCS model spectra without interpolation, with the result produced by a Bayesian average and a flat prior based on the Gaia color-magnitude diagram.
 The continuum is modeled with a multiplicative polynomial.
-The [alpha/Fe] parameters provided currently by this method are considered not reliable and are not included in deriving the master set of parameter.
+Compared to v1, v2 has significantly improved [alpha/Fe] measurements, which are computed after first constraining the three main stellar parameters.
+Then in an expanded model grid that includes varying [alpha/Fe], a similar algorithm is used to estimate the [alpha/Fe] together with Teff, logg, and [Fe/H].

 The master set of parameters is derived by taking the median of the parameters of the four methods when they are available and are considered valid.
 Each set of parameter measurements has an associated validity flag to indicate whether the parameters of that method is valid for each star or each visit.
 For the median set, we provide a few columns (INPUT_GROUPS and INPUT_GROUPS_NAME) to indicate results from which methods are included in the median calculation.
 The median for [alpha/Fe] is treated differently from the other three properties.
 Additional quality filtering is done on [alpha/Fe] beyond that indicated by the validity flag associated with each method.
 The columns, INPUT_ALPHA_GROUPS and INPUT_ALPHA_GROUPS_NAME, indicate which sets of [alpha/Fe] parameters were included in the median [alpha/Fe] calculation.